XRPLF/xrpl.js/docs/index.md

 address | [address](#address) | The address of the account to get the account info of. options | object | *Optional* Options that affect what to return.
 *options.* ledgerVersion | integer | *Optional* Get the account info as of this historical ledger version.
+*options.* ledgerVersion | string | *Optional* Get the account info as of this historical ledger version.

 ### Return Value